Facility Assessment Report and Action Plan

 Facility Operator and Maintenance Staff Training Recommendations

 Work with the operations manager and maintenance supervisor to develop a list of training recommendations.
 Investigate available courses and prepare a recommended training schedule with input from targeted staff and management.
-Even when specialized training is needed, it can be cost-effective over time by training staff to optimize operations in their area of responsibility.

 Facility-Specific Operation Guidelines